HESHAM-SA/UNIT-PROJECT-1/README.md

 -   `teacher.py`: Contains the `Teacher` class, which inherits from `Person`.
 It includes all functionalities specific to teachers, like creating quizzes and managing students.
 -   `student.py`: Contains the `Student` class, which also inherits from `Person`.
 It handles student-specific actions, such as taking quizzes and viewing scores.
 -   `utils.py`: A collection of utility functions used across the project, including input validation, password hashing, and loading/saving JSON data.
+-   `requirements.txt`: Lists all the Python libraries required to run the project.
 -   `data/` (directory): This folder is created automatically to store the application's data:
     -   `teachers.json`: Stores registered teacher data.
     -   `students.json`: Stores registered student data.